State Theatre (Sydney): Construction

+Opening

 The State Theatre opened on 7 June 1929.
 The theatre was envisioned by Stuart Doyle, owner of Union Theatres and the architect Henry White.
-It was to be seen as "The Empire's Greatest Theatre" and was designed as a picture palace when such monuments to movies were seen at their grandest and most spectacular.
-During its first week patrons were offered "entertainment of unparalleled magnificence".
-The opening night's performance featured noted bandleader Will Prior who was described in the programme as a conductor capable of lifting "jazz to perfection in a sublime miscellany of melodious rhythm".
-The Greater Union theatre chain had purchased the land in 1926.
-The cost blew out to over a million pounds, and the theatre opened with the Ernst Lubitsch film The Patriot on 7 June 1929, accompanied by Price Dunlavy billed as a "debonair genius" playing on the Wurlitzer organ.
+It was to be seen as 'The Empire's Greatest Theatre' and was designed as a picture palace when such monuments to movies were seen at their grandest and most spectacular.
+During its first week patrons were offered 'entertainment of unparalleled magnificence'.
+The opening night's performance featured noted bandleader Will Prior who was described in the program as a conductor capable of lifting 'jazz to perfection in a sublime miscellany of melodious rhythm'.
+The theatre opened with the Ernst Lubitsch film The Patriot on 7 June 1929, accompanied by Price Dunlavy billed as a 'debonair genius' playing on the Wurlitzer organ.